Hypernatremia and hyponatremia are two different medical terms. Hypernatremia medical definition is “Hyper means “excess” while hypo means “low”.

 - magnesium Mg+

-- Anions– They are four in numbers having negative charge on their surface.
+- Anions– They are four in number having a negative charge on their surface.

 - Chloride (Cl– )